TUMFTM/REVOL-E-TION/README.md

 ### A Priori Power Scheduling
 Dependent on the chosen scheduling method ("mode_scheduling") of a commodity system a charging schedule for the commodity system's commodities is calculated before the linear optimization starts (a priori).
-This approach is applied to commodities in commodity systems with optimization level of all types of uncoordinated charging ('uc') and rulebased strategies ('equal', 'fcfs', 'soc').
+This approach is applied to commodities in commodity systems with optimization level of all types of uncoordinated charging ('uc') and rule-based strategies ('equal', 'fcfs', 'soc').
 All optimization levels causing an a priori calculation of the commodity's charging power require a unidirectional ('ud') integration level ("lvl_cap").
 In addition to the optimization level, rule-based systems may implement a static load management system by defining the maximum available power using the "power_lim_static" parameter.
 If "power_lim_static" is set to 'None', static load management is disabled, and the system defaults to dynamic load management.
-For all commodities within uncoordinated or rulebased commodity systems in addition to the charging power when being plugged in at the local energy system the required charging power on-route at external charging infrastructure is calculated.
+For all commodities within uncoordinated or rule-based commodity systems in addition to the charging power when being plugged in at the local energy system the required charging power on-route at external charging infrastructure is calculated.
 The precomputed charging schedules are then enforced in the linear optimization model by applying them as fixed power constraints to the relevant model flows.

 #### General Approach of A Priori Power Scheduling
 The a priori power scheduling process is iterative and operates on a per-timestep basis as the State of Charge (SOC) at each timestep is influenced by the previous timestep.
 Within a single timestep in a first step the charging powers for all commodities plugged in to the local energy system (column 'atbase' in log file is set to True) are calculated.
-Initially, the charging power calculation for uncoordinated commodities connected to the local energy system is determined, followed by rulebased commodity systems with static load management.
+Initially, the charging power calculation for uncoordinated commodities connected to the local energy system is determined, followed by rule-based commodity systems with static load management.
 In the next step the remaining available power within the local energy system is allocated to all commodities being part of the dynamic load management.
 The linear optimization algorithm subsequently handles the allocation of any excess power.
 Lastly, the external AC and DC charging power is calculated for commodities for which this infrastructure is currently available (indicated by the 'atac' or 'atdc' columns being True in the log file).

-#### Load management system: static vs. dynamic ("power_lim_static")
+#### Load management system
-For rule-based commodity systems, a static power limit can be defined in the scenario file, which restricts the cumulative charging power of all commodities within the system.
+For rule-based FleetUnit instances within a Fleet instance, a static power limit can be defined in the scenario file, which restricts the cumulative charging power of all FleetUnits within the Fleet.
-If no static power limit is set, the commodity system's commodities will be part of a dynamic load management.
+If no static power limit is set, the Fleet's FleetUnits will be part of a dynamic load management.
-In this case, the available power within the local energy system is distributed among all commodities which are part of the dynamic load management.
+In this case, the available power within the local energy system is distributed among all FleetUnits that are part of the dynamic load management.
-The available power is calculated by calculated subtracting the required power of FixedDemand blocks and the power already allocated to all unccordinated commodities and rulebased commodity systems with static load management from the maximum power output of GridConnection, PVSource, WindSource, and ControllableSource blocks.
+The available power is calculated by subtracting the required power of FixedDemand blocks and the power already allocated to all uncoordinated commodities and rule-based FleetUnits in Fleets with static load management from the maximum available power.
+The maximum available power within the local grid is calculated by summing up the output powers of GridConnection, PVSource, WindSource, and ControllableSource blocks.
-All rulebased commodity systems without a static power limit have to be of the same integration level as they are all controlled by the same dynamic load management system (can be seen as one large commodity system) and the rulebased charging strategy is applied as described.
+All Fleets without a static power limit that include rule-based FleetUnits have to be of the same integration level as they are all controlled by the same dynamic load management system; the rule-based charging strategy is applied as described.
-If this integration level is supposed to be 'equal' furthermore all commodity systems have to be connected to the same bus.
+Furthermore, if this integration level is supposed to be 'equal', all commodity systems have to be connected to the same bus.
-As a dynamic load management system requires knowledge about the available power within the local energy system for each timestep, it is not possible to combine a dynamic load management system with a StationaryEnergyStorage block as this would require an a priori calculation of the StationaryEnergyStorage's SOC which is not possible in a straight-forward way, due to different prioritization of power sources based on their current opex and the efficiency of the SystemCore.
+As a dynamic load management system requires knowledge about the available power within the local energy system for each timestep, it is not possible to combine a dynamic load management system with a StationaryBattery block.
+This would require an a-priori calculation of the StationaryBattery's SOC which is not possible in a straight-forward way, due to different prioritization of power sources based on their current opex and the efficiency of the SystemCore.

 #### Charge Scheduling Modes  ("mode_scheduling")
-- uncoordinated charging: only a single commodity neglecting effects caused by other commodities is taken into account to determine its charging power.
+- uncoordinated charging: only a single FleetUnit neglecting effects caused by other commodities is taken into account to determine its charging power.
   - 'uc':Once plugged in to the local energy system, the commodity charges at the maximum charging power specified for the commodity in the scenario file until the target SOC is reached.
          Charging power is determined for a single commodity in isolation, neither considering the influence of other commodities nor any type of load management system.
-- rulebased charging strategies: multiple commodities (within the same commodity system for static load management or across several commodity systems for dynamic load management) are considered to determine their charging power.
+- rule-based charging strategies: multiple commodities (within the same commodity system for static load management or across several commodity systems for dynamic load management) are considered to determine their charging power.
   - 'equal': Charging power is evenly distributed among all commodities within the commodity system.
 Any surplus power, resulting from a commodity reaching its target SOC, is redistributed among the remaining commodities until all available power is allocated.
   - 'fcfs': Commodities are prioritized by their plug-in time, with the earliest plug-in receiving the highest priority.
 In cases where plug-in times are identical, commodities are prioritized alphabetically by name.
   - 'soc': Commodities are prioritized based on their SOC, with the lowest SOC receiving the highest priority.
 In cases where SOC levels are identical, priority is assigned alphabetically by name.